 The following application functions are explained in short.
 It is recommended to practice the NeuLog application functions (as described in the user manual) beforehand.

 7. Run the NeuLog application and check that the oxygen sensor is identified.

 Settings

-- 8. Click on the On-line Experiment icon in the NeuLog main icon bar. - 9.
-Click on the Sensor's Module box. - 10.
-Click on the Range button. - 11.
-Select the "% in air" button to change the sensor's mode to oxygen percentage in air.
+- 8. Click on the pressure sensor's module box. - 9.
+Select the "% in air" button to set the sensor's mode.